Ninja-Squad/spring-events/README.md

    might want to be notified of an invoice creation inside the transaction, in order for example to throw an exception if the invoice doesn't meet a condition, while other observers might only want to be notified after the transaction has been committed.
 The observers knows better when it should run than the event producer.

+## Disclaimer

+This is in no way an official Spring project.
+I'd like it to become one though.

 ## Installation